patrickbiegon/ionize-react-app/README.md

 npx cap add electron
  ```

-## How to build for various platform
+## How to build and deploy for various platform

 ### Web